Brexit UK leaving UK - 40 FAQ by Donncha Hughes, Business Advisor

 C. Direct Importers using Couriers and An Post.

-The procedure for importing and the documentation involved in importing goods using the postal system and couriers depends on the value of the goods/ consignment as explained in this Revenue guide on importing goods through the post.
-The answer is similar to Q.10.
-Your supplier will complete the customs declarations which will be attached to the outside of the package.
+The procedure for importing and the documentation involved in importing goods using the postal system and couriers depends on the value of the goods/ consignment.
+Your supplier will complete the customs declarations (see Post Office UK website for details) which will be attached to the outside of the package.

 There are media reports that there will huge delays in shipments to the UK to include the landbridge to Europe.
 I spoke to a small bespoke engineering solution company in Mayo who said that the inability to order parts in very small order quantities on a 2-3 day turn around from the UK would impact on their ability to provide top-quality service to their customers.
 It would be near impossible to keep in stock all the possible required parts given the range of parts that they use across their projects.